Tai Chi Rooting

 The 5 Secrets of Tai Chi Rooting

-Tai Chi Rooting develops the leg strength and improves muscle tone.
+Tai Chi Rooting develops leg strength and improves muscle tone.

 At the same time, it strengthens the lower back and improves balance.